 If an applicant has had a long period of absence from an academic program, references from employers, counselors, or other community leaders who know the applicant may substitute for references from science teachers.

-The following advanced Health Sciences courses should not be taken unless you are officially enrolled in the BS Completion Degree Program: HLSC 4500, and HCAP 4900
+The following courses should not be taken unless you are officially enrolled in the BS Completion Degree Program: DHYG 3010, DHYG 4020, DHYG 4120, HLSC 4500, and HCAP 4900.